 Who we are

-For the purpose of the EU General Data Protection Regulation 2016/679 (“GDPR”) and national laws implementing GDPR, the data controller is Spinnaker SCS LLC and its subsidiaries.
-Spinnaker SCS LLC is a Colorado limited liability corporation, with US registration number 20121233235
+For the purpose of the EU General Data Protection Regulation 2016/679 (“GDPR”) and national laws implementing GDPR, the data controller is Spinnaker Services LLC and its subsidiaries.
+Spinnaker Services LLC is a Colorado limited liability corporation, with US registration number 20121233235

 Our registered address is: